LennartHennigs/Button2/README.md

 Class Definition
 ----------------

-These are the constructors and the member functions the library provides:
+See below the constructors and member functions the library provides:

 ```
 Button2();